Nick Basile

 Basile's next project is the psychological thriller DARK.
 The movie is set in New York City during the 2003 blackout.
 It stars Whitney Able, Alexandra Breckenridge, Brendan Sexton III, Michael Eklund and the rapper Redman.
 The movie is produced by Minerva Pictures in association with Renfield Productions.
-Famed Gremlins director Joe Dante serves as Executive Producer.
+Gremlins director Joe Dante serves as Executive Producer.
 The film held its world premiere at the 22nd Annual Oldenburg International Film Festival.

 His acting credits include roles in the Off-Broadway production of Tony n' Tina's Wedding, H.P.
 Lovecraft (LoveCracked!
 The Movie) and has appeared in Shakespeare's Much Ado About Nothing at the Gene Frankel Theatre in NYC.
-Basile also appeared in the Barry Levinson film "The Bay".
+Basile also appeared in the Barry Levinson film The Bay.